The alternative operad is not Koszul: The alternative operad and its Koszul dual

-If characteristic of the ground field is different from $2$, these identities are equivalent to the initial ones, so the corresponding operads $\ralt$, $\lalt$ and $\alt$ (dubbed \textit{right-alternative}, \textit{left-alternative} and \textit{alternative operads}) are quadratic.
-In characteristic $2$ these operads are not quadratic, and, generally, things are going berserk, so we will exclude this case from our considerations.
+respectively.
+If the characteristic of the ground field is different from $2$, these identities are equivalent to the initial ones, and they define binary quadratic operads $\ralt$, $\lalt$ and $\alt$ (dubbed \textit{right-alternative}, \textit{left-alternative} and \textit{alternative operads}).
+In characteristic $2$ things go berserk: identities (\ref{1}) and (\ref{2}) are not equivalent to the corresponding linearized identities, so it is impossible to encode them with operads in a straightforward manner.
+We will exclude this case from our considerations.

-Right- and left-alternative algebras are opposed to each other, i.e. if $A$ is a right-alternative algebra, then the algebra defined on the same vector space $A$ with multiplication $x \circ y = yx$ is a left-alternative algebra, and vice versa.
+Right- and left-alternative algebras are opposite to each other, i.e., if $A$ is a right-alternative algebra, then the algebra defined on the same vector space $A$ with multiplication $x \circ y = yx$ is a left-alternative algebra, and vice versa.
 Hence all the statements below for left-alternative algebras automatically follow from the corresponding statements for right-alternative ones, and in the proofs we will consider the right-alternative case only.
+Most of these statements are trivial and/or have been considered previously in the literature, but they provide a good warm-up before the more difficult alternative case.

-Note that free alternative algebras are much more difficult objects than, for example, their associative or Lie counterparts, and are still not understood sufficiently well.
+Every associative algebra is alternative.
+An example of a non-associative alternative algebra is the octonion algebra, appearing prominently in mathematics and physics (see, for example, the excellent survey \cite{baez}).
+Note also that free alternative algebras are much more difficult objects than, for example, their associative or Lie counterparts, and are still not understood sufficiently well.

+For the general operadic business, including important notions of Koszulity and Koszul duality, we refer to the book \cite{mss-book} and the foundational paper \cite{gk}.
+However, to understand this note it is enough to adopt an intuitive and primitive view on operads as polylinear parts of the corresponding free algebras, and to accept the Ginzburg--Kapranov criterion for Koszulity, as described below, for granted.

-\begin{proposition} Each of the operads dual to the right-alternative, left-alternative and alternative operad is defined by two identities: associativity and the identity
+\begin{proposition} Each of the operads Koszul dual to the right-alternative, left-alternative and alternative operad is defined by two identities: associativity and the identity

 in the right-alternative case,

 in the left-alternative case, and

 in the alternative case. \end{proposition}